alifudin-a/go-ocr/README.md

 # go-ocr
-OCR + Translate Project using Golang with tesseract-ocr and gtranslate
+OCR + Translate Project using Golang with goserract, gtranslate and echo.